 The area is served by the Piedmont Triad International Airport.
-Tree major interstate highways run through Greensboro; Interstate 85, Interstate 40, and Interstate 73.
-Daily Amtrak rail service runs to Raleigh, Charlotte, New York and New Orleans from historic J. Douglas Gaylon Depot built in 1920.
+Three major interstate highways run through Greensboro; Interstate 85, Interstate 40, and Interstate 73.
+Daily Amtrak rail service runs to Raleigh, Charlotte, New York and New Orleans from the historic J. Douglas Gaylon Depot built in 1920.

 Population and growth

 Greensboro’s population is approximately 300,000.
 Since the year 2000, the growth rate has remained steady ranging between 1.08% and 1.58% annually.

 Educational institutions include, University of North Carolina at Greensboro, Greensboro College, North Carolina Agricultural and Technical State University, Guilford Technical Community College, Guilford College, and Bennett College.

 Local attractions include the Wyndham Golf Championship, Greensboro Science Center, Greensboro Coliseum Complex, Atlantic Coast Conference headquarters, Wet ‘n Wild Emerald Pointe, Weatherspoon Art Museum, International Civil Rights Museum, Greensboro Symphony, Greensboro Ballet, Triad Stage, and Guilford Battleground Park.